 In my research, I have looked at both task-focused and experiential systems, and blended elements of augmented and virtual reality, ubiquitous computing, tangible media, and wearable computing.
 My research addresses various computing issues (including human-computer interaction, computer graphics, computer systems, and software engineering) and design issues (including new media design theory, and tools and theories of design for new media) encountered during the design and implementation of augmented environments.

 I am involved with numerous conferences and workshops, and have been a Program Committee Chair for ISWC 2000 (International Symposium on Wearable Computing), ISMAR 2003 (International Symposium on Mixed and Augmented Reality), and UIST 2003 (The ACM Symposium on User-Interface Software and Technology).
 I was the general chair for ISMAR 2012 and IEEE VR 2020.

 I have served on the editorial boards of The International Journal of Human-Computer Studies and the journal Virtual Reality, and am currently on the editorial board of Frontiers in Virtual Reality.
 I was a guest editor (with Mark Livingston at NRL) of a “Mixed Reality” special issue of IEEE Computer Graphics and Applications.

-In 2009, I co-founded Aura Interactive, a design and consulting firm specializing in Augmented Reality.
-I have consulted for numerous companies, big and small, on design, gaming, business and legal issues related to AR.
-At Aura, we are especially interested in helping push AR from a niche technology to the mainstream, and work with clients to ensure their applications and experiences make effective and compelling use of the technology.
+In 2009, I co-founded Aura Interactive, a design and consulting firm specializing in Augmented Reality entertainment.
+After Aura shut down in 2014, I founded The MacMynatt Group in 2015 to continue consulting on design, augmented reality, and related technologies.
+I have consulted for numerous companies, big and small, on design, gaming, business, and legal issues related to AR.
+I am especially interested in helping push augmented, mixed, and virtual reality from a niche technology to the mainstream and working with clients to ensure their applications and experiences make effective and compelling use of the technology.